telemetryOS/Go-Debug/README.md

 - Zero overhead when tracing is disabled
 - Simple API with string and formatted string support
 - Scope-based filtering for selective debugging
+- Advanced pattern matching for flexible debugging control
 - No external dependencies
 - Namespace support with colons for logical grouping
-- Wildcard support for enabling all traces
+- Wildcard support with flexible patterns (*, a:*, a:*:c, etc.)

 ## License